The Harvard Style stipulates that you must cite in two places:

 Paraphrasing: A restatement of a text or passage in your own words

-Example one: Paraphrasing from a book (Idea taken from text but put in different words)
+In-text paraphrasing (Idea taken from text but put in different words)

-Example two: An In-text paraphrase from a journal article and also an In-text direct quotation from a chapter in an edited book
+Example two: An In-text paraphrase from a journal article

 In-text citation: Further Examples

-entry that appears in the body of your paper when you express the ideas of a researcher or author using your own words.
+use this in the body of your paper when you express the ideas of a researcher or author using your own words.

-entry that appears in the body of your paper after a direct quote or when paraphrasing a passage, summarising an idea from a particular page or you want to direct the reader to a specific page.
+use this in the body of your paper after a direct quote or when paraphrasing a passage, summarising an idea from a particular page or you want to direct the reader to a specific page.

 As a general rule (which varies depending on subject matter), quotations should be less than 10% of your total word count